marklchaves/projectx-clone/_posts/2019-07-07-cloudcannon-versus-wordpress.markdown

 #### Optimisation Slavery

 My personal WordPress site is pretty simple.
 Yet, half of my plugins are devoted to performance tuning.
-I'll most likely need a couple more optimisation plugins before the end of this year.
-And, Google keeps yelling at to put my site on a CDN, if I want a good PageSpeed score.
+I know I'll need a couple more optimisation plugins before the end of this year.
+And, Google keeps yelling at me to put my site on a CDN, if I want a good PageSpeed score.
 Really?
 All this for a personal website.
 Insane\!

 ![](/uploads/cloudcannon-versus-wordpress/cloudcannon-opengraph-792.jpg){: width="792" height="416"}